-Figure 8 and Figure 9 on page 27 each show a TCT entry in a production CICS system.
-The entry in Figure 8 sets up an SNA terminal; the entry in Figure 9 on page 27 sets up a non-SNA terminal.
+Figure 8 on page 23 and Figure 9 on page 23 each show a TCT entry in a production CICS system.
+The entry in Figure 8 on page 23 sets up an SNA terminal; the entry in Figure 9 on page 23 sets up a non-SNA terminal.
 Both entries work in conjunction with the following CICSMOD3 pool definition: